Give Fish a Fighting Chance

 - Handle fish as little as possible and get them back in the water quickly.

-- Never use towels to handle fish, which will remove a fish’s protective slime layer.
+- Never use a towel to handle fish, as this will remove a fish’s protective slime layer.

 - Use a dehooking tool to remove hooks.